 - Refugees arriving to the U.S. are subject to the same entry requirements as any traveler.

 - Refugees arrive at one of the five U.S. ports of entry (Chicago, Houston, Los Angeles, New York, and Washington, DC).
 Screening upon arrival depends on the origin of the flight and the traveler.
-At this time, travelers arriving from certain European countries, China, Iran, and Brazil undergo enhanced entry screening where the passenger is asked about their medical history and current medical condition, and provided with information about COVID-19 and instructions for social distancing and health monitoring for 14 days as consistent with CDC guidance for all travelers arriving from these areas.

 - Travelers cleared by CDC are released for onward travel to their final destination.
 Travelers with concerns following the enhanced screening are referred for additional assessment by staff from the CDC Quarantine Station at the airport.

 - Travelers with possible signs or symptoms of COVID-19 are referred to the local clinical facility that has been pre-designated to receive arriving ill passengers from that airport.
 Travelers receive medical care as needed.
 A traveler with possible COVID-19 would remain under local care based on the severity of illness (hospitalized if ill, or discharged to a local, pre-designated facility for those with mild symptoms) until they are fit to travel safely to their final destination.